puppetlabs/puppet-editor-services/README.md

     -t, --timeout=TIMEOUT            Stop the language server if a client does not connection within TIMEOUT seconds.
 A value of zero will not timeout.
 Default is 10 seconds
     -d, --no-preload                 ** DEPRECATED ** Do not preload Puppet information when the language server starts.
 Default is to preload
         --debug=DEBUG                Output debug information.
 Either specify a filename or 'STDOUT'.
 Default is no debug output
-    -s, --slow-start                 Delay starting the TCP Server until Puppet initialisation has completed.
+    -s, --slow-start                 Delay starting the Language Server until Puppet initialisation has completed.
 Default is to start fast
         --stdio                      Runs the server in stdio mode, without a TCP listener --enable-file-cache          Enables the file system cache for Puppet Objects (types, class etc.)
         --local-workspace=PATH       The workspace or file path that will be used to provide module-specific functionality.
 Default is no workspace path.